conbojs/conbo-example-react/README.md

 a context that is available globally via an `import`.

-This approach benefits from its simplicity and requires less code than other approaches, as there's no properties to pass or `contextType`s to set, like using the React Context API.
+This approach benefits from its simplicity and requires less code than other approaches, as there's no properties to pass or `contextType`s to set, for example.

 To run the example, open a command line and enter: